-Up to four NATO STREAM-type replenishment-at-sea masts will be installed amidships to refuel and resupply two ships simultaneously at sea in difficult weather conditions.
+Up to four Nato STREAM-type replenishment-at-sea masts are installed amidships to refuel and resupply two ships simultaneously at sea in difficult weather conditions.

-A vehicle bay located on tween-deck is intended for carriage of trucks, light armoured vehicles and jeeps.
-The bow section will have a protected containerised storage area for storing 38 containers including 20 refrigerated, ammunition and supplies.
+A vehicle bay located on tween-deck is intended for the carriage of trucks, light armoured vehicles and jeeps.
+The bow section has a protected containerised storage area for storing 38 containers, including 20 refrigerated, ammunition and supplies.
 The containers can be loaded or unloaded using two 30t cargo cranes.

 Navigation and communications of Canada’s new supply vessel

-The supply ship will be outfitted with L-3 MAPPS integrated platform management system (IPMS), which will allow the crew to monitor and control the propulsion systems, electrical units, auxiliaries and damage control machinery aboard the vessel in real-time.
+The supply ship is outfitted with L-3 MAPPS integrated platform management system (IPMS), which allows the crew to monitor and control the propulsion systems, electrical units, auxiliaries and damage control machinery on board the vessel in real-time.

-The capabilities of the IPMS bridge system include on-board training system (OBTS), battle damage control system (BDCS), digital CCTV system, and condition-based maintenance (CBM) systems.
+The capabilities of the IPMS bridge system include an on-board training system (OBTS), battle damage control system (BDCS), digital CCTV system and condition-based maintenance (CBM) systems.

 The bridge system also integrates the vessel’s combat management and navigation systems to provide safe and efficient operation of the ship.

-A SHINCOM 3100 all-digital secure voice system will be installed to manage all internal and external communications of the ship.
-In addition, the supply vessel will incorporate L-3 MarCom integrated communications system, L-3 KITE tactical and secure voice switching systems and terminals, networks system, Symphony automated communications management tool, and entertainment, broadcast and alarm systems.
+A SHINCOM 3100 all-digital secure voice system is installed to manage all internal and external communications of the ship.
+In addition, the supply vessel incorporates L-3 MarCom integrated communications system, as well as L-3 KITE tactical and secure voice switching systems and terminals.
+It also includes networks system, a Symphony automated communications management tool, in addition to entertainment, broadcast and alarm systems.

 Propulsion and performance

-The interim auxiliary vessel will be powered by MAN B&W engine, driving a fixed propeller.
-A retractable thruster will be mounted to deliver enhanced manoeuvrability and station-keeping capability.
+The interim auxiliary vessel is powered by MAN B&W engine, driving a fixed propeller.
+A retractable thruster is mounted to deliver enhanced manoeuvrability and station-keeping capability.

-It can sail at a cruising speed of 20k and reach a range of 10,000 nautical miles (nm).
+It can sail at a cruising speed of 20k and reach a range of 10,000 nautical miles (nmi).